Security Service of Ukraine: 2022 Russian invasion of Ukraine

-Assassinations
+Assassinations in Russia

-SBU was connected to a number of targeted attacks on Russian military personnel and pro-Kremlin figures.
-Ukraine said it was behind the killing of a senior Russian naval officer in a car in Crimea.
-SBU said it was also responsible for the killing of a high-ranking officer in the GRU military intelligence service, who was assassinated outside his house in a village in the Moscow region.

-SBU said it assassinated Mikhail Shatsky, a leading Russian missile scientist who worked on upgrading cruise missiles used on the battlefield in Ukraine.
+The SBU has claimed involvement in the assassination of Mikhail Shatsky, deputy general designer and head of software engineering at the Mars Design Bureau who was involved in the modernization of the Kh-59 and development of the Kh-69 missiles used in the Russo-Ukrainian war.
 His body was discovered in Kuzminsky forest park, at Kotelniki.

-In December 2024 the head of the Russian army’s chemical weapons division Igor Kirillov was killed by an explosive device attached to a scooter outside an apartment building in Moscow.
-It was the most targeted assassination of a senior military official since Russia’s full-scale invasion of Ukraine, according to Guardian.
+In December 2024 the head of the Russian army's chemical weapons division Igor Kirillov was killed by an explosive device attached to a scooter outside an apartment building in Moscow.
+It was the most targeted assassination of a senior military official since Russia's full-scale invasion of Ukraine, according to The Guardian.

-Apart from military figures, Ukraine assassinated Darya Dugina, daughter of Russian ideologue and ultranationalist Aleksandr Dugin, who was killed in August 2022 when a car bomb exploded her Toyota Land Cruiser.
+Apart from military figures, Ukraine has been claimed to be behind the assassination of Darya Dugina, daughter of Russian ideologue and ultranationalist Aleksandr Dugin, who was killed in August 2022 when a car bomb exploded her Toyota Land Cruiser.
 The assassination attempt was originally targeted at her father.
+The Ukrainian government has denied any involvement with the bombing.